lidl-shungite/Obj-Seg-Doc/README.md

 # Object Segmentation using YOLOv8 and U-Net

 This repository contains the code and dataset for segmentation using YOLOv8 and U-Net.
+The PASCAL dataset is taken from [kaggle](https://www.kaggle.com/datasets/gopalbhattrai/pascal-voc-2012-dataset)

 ## YOLOv8